 Managing training, and optimizing instructor-led (ILT), virtual instructor-led training (vILT), and Hybrid training, can be a daunting task.
 There’s a want for more—more sessions delivered, more registered participants, more sales, more certifications renewed.
 But of course, there’s the urgency to use less.
 Less resources, less budget, less time.

 Let’s discuss 6 main benefits that training organizations can expect from using a Training Resource Management System.

 1. Resource maximization

-Instructor-Led Training (ILT) has traditionally held a bad reputation when it comes to cost-efficiency, despite the fact that some things are much better taught live than online.
-56% of ILT modules are deemed highly effective according to a 2015 Brandon Hall Group study, against 21% for eLearning.
+Instructor-Led Training (ILT) has traditionally held a bad reputation when it comes to cost-efficiency, compared to eLearning, despite the fact that some things are much better taught live than online.
+In fact, 64% of organizations use ILT because it’s more effective than other modalities in improving learners’ understanding of the material.
 A Training Management System can be a way to get the best of both worlds.
 That is, the stickiness and social aspect of ILT with the cost-efficiency that we all tend to associate only with eLearning.

 Training Resource Management System scheduling and logistics tools can help you intuitively build and easily modify your perfect schedule to maximize the occupancy rate of your sessions.
-You can use it to optimize the use of all your resources, whether it be trainers, venues, virtual rooms, virtual labs, or costly tools such as those new 3D printers you are teaching your staff how to operate.
+You can use it to optimize the use of all your vILT and ILT resources, whether it be trainers, venues, virtual rooms, virtual labs, or costly tools such as those new 3D printers you are teaching your staff how to operate.
 So, if you’re looking for a tool to help track and optimize your resources and reduce the costs of ILT, a Training Management System may be a good fit.

 2. Budget optimization